 Yesterday I received a phone call I had been waiting for all week.
 Guess who was on the other line?
 JOHNNY-FREAKIN-SWIM!
-It was basically the best phone call I've ever had the pleasure of receiving.Read More
+It was the best phone call ever.Read More

 I really enjoy learning about different people's creative process and how they go about creating their particular works of art.
 Shows like Chef's Table and films like Annie Leibovitz: Life Through a Lens are constantly on rotation in my apartment.
 Seeing their process and learning about their perspective makes me feel less alone because it shows me there are others like me out there.Read More